Failure to crack Nobel theft case big insult for people of Bengal: Mamata | Politics

 Sinha also alleged that TMC leaders were involved in the theft, an allegation that was rubbished as ''baseless'' by the ruling camp.

-''In none of the reports, the CBI ever claimed that there was any non-cooperation by the state government.
+''In none of the reports did the CBI claim that there was any non-cooperation by the state government.
 The allegations are baseless and politically motivated,'' TMC state general secretary Kunal Ghosh said.
+Banerjee was awarded for her collection of poems 'Kabita Bitan', a collection of poems written by her.
+State education minister Bratya Basu received it on her behalf.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)